yocontra/react-responsive/README.md

 The best supported, easiest to use react media query module.

-This module is pretty straightforward: You specify a set of requirements, and the children will be rendered if they are met.
+This module is pretty straightforward: You specify a set of requirements and get to know if they are met.
 Also handles changes so if you resize or flip or whatever it all just works.

 ## Install